seehuhn/go-pdf/examples/feature-tests/font-types/NOTES.md

 Font data is embedded via the `FontFile` entry in the font descriptor.

-If the encoding used in PDF content streams is different from the font's builtin encoding, the `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names,
+If the encoding used in PDF content streams is different from the font's built-in encoding, the `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names,

-## Builtin Fonts
+## Standard Fonts

 There are 14 fonts which are built into every PDF viewer.
 These fonts have standardised names.
 They use `Type1` as the `Subtype` in the font dictionary,